Mathura lion capital: Interpretation

 The Saptarishi Tila statue, possibly representing Kambojika, the Chief Queen of Mahakshatrapa Rajula.
 Found in the Saptarishi Mound, the same mound where the Mathura lion capital was found. c.
 1st century CE.
 Other angles.

 Sten Konow, who compiled a definitive listing of Indian Buddhist inscriptions said: "If we bear in mind that mb becomes m i.e mm in the dialect of Kharoshthi dhammapada, and that is used for the common o in Sudasa in the Lion Capital Inscriptions, the Kamuia of the Lion Capital can very well represent a Sanskrit Kambojika ...
 I shall only add that if Kharoshtha and his father Arta were Kambojas, the same may have been the case with Moga, and we understand why the Kambojas are sometimes mentioned with the Sakas and Yavanas".
 Many of Konow's readings, his sequence of sentences and some of the interpretation, particularly the connection with king Maues, need to be changed in the light of a new reading of H. Falk.

+Queen Aiyasi is mentioned in the Mathura Lion capital, where she is described as belonging to the Kamuia clan (as rendered in Kharosthi script).
+The inscription itself does not provide further clarification regarding the ethnic or regional identity of this group.

+The Hungarian-British archaeologist Aurel Stein proposed that Kamuia may represent a Gandhari-Prakrit form of Kamboja, an ancient Indo-Iranian people attested in early Sanskrit and classical sources.
+Stein’s suggestion was based on phonetic considerations and the historical presence of Kamboja groups in northwestern regions associated with Indo-Scythian political activity.

+Subsequent scholarship has noted this Identification with caution.
+The phonological correspondence between Kamuia and Kamboja is not conclusively established, and the inscription does not preserve the name in a form that directly matches the standard Sanskrit rendering.Accordingly, the equation remains a scholarly hypothesis rather than an established identification.